 User(s) must ensure that they provide accurate and truthful information while using the Platform.
 User(s) are responsible for adhering to the fare negotiation process and ensuring payment is made for services rendered.
 User(s) are responsible for the safe use of the vehicle and for any behavior that may affect the safety and comfort of the ride.
-User(s) must comply with all and regulations, including wearing a seat belt and not acting inappopriately or engaging in illegal activity in the vehicle, User must also Will follow all rules, private policy, conditions and terms of service from this Agreement.
+User(s) must comply with all laws and regulations, including wearing a seat belt and not acting inappopriately or engaging in illegal activity in the vehicle, User must also follow all rules, private policy, conditions and terms of service from this Agreement.

 5.1.
 Non-Disparagement and No Defamation